PermRock Royalty Trust (NYSE:PRT) Major Shareholder Boaz Energy Ii, Llc Sells 5,000 Shares of Stock

-PermRock Royalty Trust (NYSE:PRT – Get Rating) major shareholder Boaz Energy Ii, Llc sold 5,000 shares of the stock in a transaction on Monday, May 2nd.
-The stock was sold at an average price of $7.45, for a total transaction of $37,250.00.
-Following the transaction, the insider now owns 5,796,675 shares of the company’s stock, valued at approximately $43,185,228.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.
+PermRock Royalty Trust (NYSE:PRT – Get Rating) major shareholder Boaz Energy Ii, Llc sold 5,000 shares of the firm’s stock in a transaction that occurred on Monday, May 9th.
+The shares were sold at an average price of $7.87, for a total transaction of $39,350.00.
+Following the completion of the sale, the insider now owns 5,791,675 shares in the company, valued at approximately $45,580,482.25.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.

 Boaz Energy Ii, Llc also recently made the following trade(s):

-A hedge fund recently bought a new stake in PermRock Royalty Trust stock.
-Advisor Group Holdings Inc. purchased a new position in shares of PermRock Royalty Trust (NYSE:PRT – Get Rating) during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 8,000 shares of the company’s stock, valued at approximately $54,000.
-Advisor Group Holdings Inc. owned approximately 0.07% of PermRock Royalty Trust at the end of the most recent quarter.
-0.51% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently bought a new position in PermRock Royalty Trust stock.
+Advisor Group Holdings Inc. purchased a new stake in shares of PermRock Royalty Trust (NYSE:PRT – Get Rating) in the third quarter, according to its most recent disclosure with the SEC.
+The firm purchased 8,000 shares of the company’s stock, valued at approximately $54,000.
+Advisor Group Holdings Inc. owned approximately 0.07% of PermRock Royalty Trust as of its most recent filing with the SEC.
+0.51% of the stock is currently owned by institutional investors.

 PermRock Royalty Trust owns 80% net profits interest in the oil and natural gas production properties acquired by Boaz Energy II, LLC in Permian Basin, Texas.
 Its underlying properties comprising 22,997 net acres, which include 2,434 net acres on the Central Basin Platform of the Permian Basin in Hockley and Terry counties, Texas; 1,667 net acres on the Central Basin Platform of the Permian Basin in Terry and Cochran counties, Texas; 14,727 net acres on the Eastern Shelf of the Permian Basin in Glasscock, Schleicher, Stonewall, and Coke counties, Texas; and 4,169 net acres on the Central Basin Platform of the Permian Basin in Ward, Crane, Terry, and Ector counties, Texas.